chetanbg1/cbgwork1/README.md

 MetaSpace
 	Due to the above problems, PermGen has been completely removed in Java 8.
 In the place of PermGen, a new feature called Meta Space has been introduced.
 MetaSpace grows automatically by default.
 Here, the garbage collection is 	automatically triggered when the class metadata usage reaches its maximum metaspace size.

+How subString work in java or how substring creates memory liek in java
+	String is hava is sequence of charactors, represented by array of charactors char value [] = array of charactors int count - total charactors int offset - starting point, that is index =0 when we create substring out of string new string is created as string is immutable , and the value[] array will be shared between the two strings that is original and substring even though we make original string null to be garbage collected, it will not free the space in memory as substring is using that memory in value[]

+  	to prevent this memory leak - in java 1.6 the intern() method is introduces, it peek up the substring and put it in string pool as string pool only takes the space required so original string space is freeed after garbage collected String substr = originalString.subString(0,2).intern()
+    	from JDK 7 - subString will create its own array instead of pointing it to original string array

+Load factor in hashmap
+	initial capacity - number of buckets cerated initially load factor - is criteria to decide when we have to increase the size of hashmap when it is about to full

+  Capacity - denotes how many entries HashMap can stored , bucket size size - number of key-value pairs ,  real object / nodes

 ## SQL
 --